kjemist/NKSSurvey2324/README.md

 # NKSSurvey2324
-Materials used for the 2023-24 National Survey for the Norwegian Chemical Society (Norsk Kjemisk Selskap, NKS) Includes deidentified survey results*, visualisation scripts* and materials used for communication about the survey The folder "communication_materials" contains materials used to communicate the survey, including posters, slides and email drafts (in both English and Norwegian).
+Materials used for the 2023-24 National Survey for the *Norwegian Chemical Society (Norsk Kjemisk Selskap, NKS)* Includes deidentified survey results*, visualisation scripts* and materials used for communication about the survey. <\br>
+The folder "communication_materials" contains materials used to communicate the survey, including posters, slides and email drafts (in both English and Norwegian).
 The folder "scripts" contains the R-scripts necessary to analyze the survey results